okdar/smartarcs/docs/index.md

 * **Bluetooth status**
 * **do not disturb status**
 * **number of alarms**.
 First alarm is displayed as five minutes arc, each other as one minute arc.

 Watchfaces are updated once each minute.
 Some watches support updating the watchface every second.
 On those watches SmartArcs can display also:
 * **'always on' second hand**
 * **heart rate**

-*Note: SmartArcs currently does not support every second screen update on watches with AMOLED screen (Venu)*
+*Note: SmartArcs currently does not support every second screen update on watches with AMOLED screen (Venu).*

 ### SmartArcs Origin
-a
+This watchface focuses on time.
+It can display:
+* **number of days to an event**, e.g. number of remaining days to your vacation or next marathon
+* **dual time** ('+' means there is already next day in the dual time location, '-' means previous day)
+* **date**

 ### SmartArcs Active
-b
+... in progress

 ### SmartArcs Trip
-c
+... in progress

 ### Settings
-d
+... in progress

 ### PowerSaver
-e
+There is no need to update watch screen whole day, e.g. when you sleep.
+SmartArcs watchfaces (*currently only Origin, it will come to Active and Trip soon*) come with a unique feature, you can set up a period of time when the watch screen is not updated.
+It can save up to 20% of battery life (measured on *vívoactive 3*).
+Please note that this function saves battery life only when watchface is active (shown on the screen), it has no impact on any other application.

+#### Power Saver Settings
+x

 ## Donation
 If you like any of SmartArcs watchfaces please consider a donation for a good cause.
 I send all donations to non-profit organizations, mainly Kiva, Médecins Sans Frontières and ShareTheMeal.
 Thank you: https://paypal.me/RadkoNajman

+## Credits
+The idea of arc indicators was inspired by **Activity Classic Watch Face** and **ManniAT Face**.